-If your family loves to catch up on all the best holiday movies in December, the Poppy Handcrafted Popcorn Advent Calendar will give you plenty to snack on while you watch–provided you save up a few days and don’t gobble down each bag as soon as you open the flap.
+If your family loves to catch up on all the best holiday movies in December, the Poppy Handcrafted Popcorn Advent Calendar (no longer available but a great selection of others available) will give you plenty to snack on while you watch–provided you save up a few days and don’t gobble down each bag as soon as you open the flap.
 (It’s hard to be disciplined.)

 Each snack bag is stuffed with one-cup of flavored popcorn in 12 sweet or savory flavors, so you’ll get a repeat, which is a big HOORAY in my book.
 Made in small batches in Asheville, NC, they’re also all-natural and made with locally sourced ingredients.
 It’s a splurgy one for sure, but it’s supporting a fabulous small business too.

 A spice Advent calendar for your favorite home chef